oaerobert/Time-Series-Data-Modelling-STATA/scripts/1_explanatory_data_analysis.md

    sum consumption income
     ```
 3. The `sum` function is used before any of our independent variables (in this case, `consumption` and `income`) to calculate this.
 Note: this can be interchanged with any other variables within the dataset!
-4. Your summary statistic should look something like this: [View Summary Statistics](scripts/Images_EDA/Summary_Statistics_EDA.png/)
+4. Your summary statistic should look something like this: [Summary Statistics](Images_EDA/Summary_Statistics_EDA.png/)